Tips for managing virtual teams effectively

 Working remotely is different from working in an office.
-For starters, you’re atnot surrounded by your coworkers and supervisors, so work can take on a different dynamic.
+Most notably, you’re not surrounded by your co-workers and supervisors, so work can take on a different dynamic.

 In order to ensure efficient employee performance from your virtual workers, it is important that you set the groundwork from day one.
 Employees should have a dedicated working space and working hours.
 Within that space and hours, they are expected to be within reach of their phones or computers.